-Giant Pumpkin Contest

-Sponsored by Oklahoma Fruit and Vegetable Association (OFVA)
+Giant Pumpkin Contest Sponsored by Oklahoma Fruit and Vegetable Association (OFVA)

-All 77 Counties can bring Pumpkins.
-Held only at the Oklahoma State Fair.

-One (1) fruit of any variety of pumpkin or pumpkin-type squash may be entered.

-Entry limited to Oklahoma 4-H and FFA members only.

-The submitted fruit must have been grown in Oklahoma by a 4-H or FFA member.
+Entries are going to be accepted on September 9th from 11:00am-1:00pm

-The fruit must be free of damage that would limit storage and exhibition.
-It should be intact, without lesions, cuts or open wounds.

-Fruits will be weighed to determine the heaviest, on date to be determined

-The OFVA will supervise the weighing and select those retained for exhibition during OSF, all others will be sent home.
+- All 77 Counties can bring Pumpkins. - Contest is held only at the Oklahoma State Fair. - One (1) fruit of any variety of pumpkin or pumpkin-type squash may be entered. - Entry limited to Oklahoma 4-H and FFA members only. - The fruit must be free of damage that would limit storage and exhibition.
+It should be intact, without lesions, cuts or open wounds. - Fruits will be weighed to determine the heaviest - The OFVA will supervise the weighing and select those retained for exhibition during OSF, all others will be sent home.